View Document Text

 strategy, the Adviser’s strategies cannot assure any given level of return or that

 investment objectives will in fact be realized.
-Any past successes cannot assure future
+Past successes cannot guarantee future

 results.
 There can be no assurance that any investment or strategy will result in